High-voltage direct current: Mercury arc valves

-Mercury arc valves require an external circuit to force the current to zero and thus turn off the valve.
-In HVDC applications, the AC power system itself provides the means of commutating the current to another valve in the converter.
-Consequently, converters built with mercury arc valves are known as line-commutated converters (LCC).
-LCCs require rotating synchronous machines in the AC systems to which they are connected, making power transmission into a passive load impossible.

 Mercury arc valves were common in systems designed up to 1972, the last mercury arc HVDC system (the Nelson River Bipole 1 system in Manitoba, Canada) having been put into service in stages between 1972 and 1977.
-Since then, all mercury arc systems have been either shut down or converted to use solid state devices.
+Since then, all mercury arc systems have been either shut down or converted to use solid-state devices.
 The last HVDC system to use mercury arc valves was the Inter-Island HVDC link between the North and South Islands of New Zealand, which used them on one of its two poles.
-The mercury arc valves were decommissioned on 1 August 2012, ahead of commissioning of replacement thyristor converters.
+The mercury arc valves were decommissioned on 1 August 2012, ahead of the commissioning of replacement thyristor converters.